-China warns Washington's trade actions will hurt U.S. workers, farmers
+China warns Washington's 'capricious' trade actions will hurt U.S. workers

 Beijing has yet to announce an activation date for its tariffs on the remaining 114 U.S. products, which include crude oil, coal and a range of refined fuel products.

-China will take action to defend its interests, and U.S. unilateralism will ultimately damage the interests of its own workers and farmers, Gao told reporters.
+“We cannot be soft with Trump.
+He is using his ‘irrationality’ as a tactic and he is trying to confuse us,” said Chen Fengying, an economics expert at state-backed China Institutes of Contemporary International Relations.

+“But if we could accomplish some of the things that he wants us to do - such as IP, market reforms, he’d be helping us.
+Of course there are risks, those would depend on how we handle those reforms.”

-Beijing could hit back at U.S. firms listed on the Dow Jones Industrial Average if Trump keeps exacerbating tensions with China over trade, state-controlled Chinese tabloid The Global Times said on Thursday.
+China could hit back at U.S. firms listed on the Dow Jones Industrial Average if Trump keeps exacerbating tensions with China over trade, state-controlled Chinese tabloid The Global Times said on Thursday.

 The Dow, which counts Boeing Co, Apple Inc and Nike Inc among its constituents, ended down 0.17 percent on Wednesday.
 The 30-stock share index has declined 0.25 percent year-to-date.